Chookees/Synchronizer/README.md

 - More settings available in the Configuration Window
   - Notification when destination path is connected (external drive)
   - More to be announced
+- Repo branching (pushes to the master are then prohibited)
+- Releases are provided with following names "Synchronizer <Version>.zip"

 ### 🔜 V0.2.0.0 -> Q3 2023
 - First solution for showing progress of the backup to the user